yang926/PaScaL_TDMA/README.md

 # References
-For more information, please the reference paper and [Multi-Physics Modeling and Computation Lab.](https://www.mpmc.yonsei.ac.kr/)
+For more information, please the reference paper and [School of Mathematics and Computing (Computational Science and Engineering)](https://www.mpmc.yonsei.ac.kr/)